 I guess you know the rest of the story if you’ve ever grown an invasive: It behaved for a moment or two, charming me thoroughly as if my latest gem, then proceeded to get thuggish (and lose its variegation, reverting to the stronger-willed green version).

 Oh, no, I said, not on your life, as it overran pulmonarias and Hylomecon, goldenseal and trilliums at a gallop.
 Oh, no you don’t.
 Out came the fork and shovel, and after the seeming bulk was uprooted and sent to the trash, out came the sheets of heavy black plastic, weighted down with stones all summer long, as I tried to bake the remainder to death (called tarping; with clear plastic, it would be called solarizing).

 By springtime: not gone, and a year later (by then two years beneath black plastic), still not gone.
 Four years of this treatment has done nothing but encourage it to travel farther and farther sideways underground.

-Even if I wanted to use the herbicide glyphosate to stop it, I could not in this situation: The Houttuynia is growing under a big magnolia with fleshy surface roots, which would have taken up the chemical, too.
+Even if I wanted to use the herbicide glyphosate to stop it, I could not in this situation: The Houttuynia was growing under a big magnolia with fleshy surface roots, which would have taken up the chemical, too.